island-is/island.is/libs/api/domains/license-service/README.md

 A license has the following parts: ...

-Licenses that are currently accepted are Driving, ADR and Machine license.
+Licenses that are currently accepted are Driving, Firearm, ADR and Machine license.

 ### Driving license